-Starting in September 2021, you will have the choice to attend your EAP course face-to-face in Halifax or continue to study 100% online.
+You have the choice to attend your EAP course face-to-face in Halifax or continue to study 100% online.

 If you have finished EAP 2 and are beginning your degree program in September 2021, Dalhousie advisors will be able to answer your questions about face-to-face courses in your degree program.
 Advising sessions will be organized for you during the EAP 2 course.

 Please Note: Several important factors affect any decisions related to holding classes in person at Dalhousie University.
 These include vaccine production and distribution, expanding testing regimes, ongoing public health restrictions, and the state of domestic and international travel.
 We will keep you updated with the latest information.

 Please contact email@example.com with any questions or if there is any change to your registration in the EAP Program.

 For more information about the university’s COVID-19 response around testing, international travel, self-isolation and other topics visit dal.ca/coronavirus.